-When it’s time to inspect the leisure use vehicles you’ve stored during the off-season for spring use, you probably inspect the most obvious items that come to mind such as tires, batteries belts, hoses and fluids.
-Typically you check tire pressure and condition, making sure that you have the necessary fluids, gas, coolant etc. and a charged battery.
+When it’s time to inspect the leisure use vehicles you’ve stored during the off-season for spring use, you probably inspect the most obvious items that come to mind, such as tires, batteries belts, hoses, and fluids.
+Typically you check tire pressure and condition, making sure that you have the necessary fluids, gas, coolant, etc., and a charged battery.
 The battery inspection is often performed through the most fundamental method; you try to start the vehicle with the ignition.
-If the vehicle starts, you may feel that you are good to go for the upcoming season, but in many cases you may be headed for trouble.
+If the vehicle starts, you may feel that you are good to go for the upcoming season, but in many cases, you may be headed for trouble.
 Unless you’ve maintained the battery during the storage period, it may not be able to deliver its peak performance and service life for the upcoming season.
-To insure that you get the best performance your battery can deliver, it’s recommended that you perform a few simple checks.
-Remember, before performing any inspection on your battery, insure there are no open flames or possibility of sparks around the battery and absolutely no smoking.
-Always wear eye protection, protective gloves and clothing.
+To ensure that you get the best performance your battery can deliver, it’s recommended that you perform a few simple checks.
+Remember, before performing any inspection on your battery, ensure there are no open flames or possibility of sparks around the battery and absolutely no smoking.
+Always wear eye protection, protective gloves, and clothing.

 After you’ve performed this maintenance, you still may require additional help with your battery.
 While the battery may exhibit good terminal voltage, it may not be in the best state of health.
 Deteriorated from corrosion or sulphation, the battery could be seriously short on capacity.
-To check this condition you may choose to reinstall the battery in your vehicle and perform a very fundamental start test or you could take the battery to a service center and have a capacity test performed.
-Most battery dealers will perform a simple electronic or electrical resistance test on the battery and be able to tell you the state of health.
-By knowing the state of health, you can determine the useful life expectancy of you battery.
-With this information you can decide if you should replace the battery with a new one or reinstall the existing one in the vehicle.
+To check this condition you may choose to reinstall the battery in your vehicle and perform a very fundamental start test.
+You could also take the battery to a service center and have a capacity test performed.
+Most battery dealers will perform a simple electronic or electrical resistance test on the battery and can tell you the state of health.
+By knowing the state of health, you can determine the useful life expectancy of your battery.
+With this information, you can decide if you should replace the battery with a new one or reinstall the existing one in the vehicle.

-To insure maximum performance and service life for your battery, we recommended that you use either the Yuasa 1 Amp or 1,000 mA Automatic Battery Charger for battery maintenance.
+To ensure maximum performance and service life for your battery, we recommended that you use either the Yuasa 1 Amp or 1,000 mA Automatic Battery Charger for battery maintenance.
 Both chargers deliver Mistake-Proof Technology to properly charge your battery and both are designed to switch to a float mode once the battery has reached a full state of charge and maintain it there.
-This feature allows you to attach the charger to your battery for an extended period of time without concern of an overcharged or discharged battery.
+This feature allows you to attach the charger to your battery for an extended period of time without concern for an overcharged or discharged battery.
 Also, both chargers are supplied with a Quick-Connect ring terminal harness that can be permanently attached to your battery while installed in the vehicle.
 This allows you to instantly connect or disconnect the charger from the battery without having to access the battery terminals.
-This can be a great time saver for those hard to reach battery locations.
+This process can be a great time saver for those hard-to-reach battery locations.